bookfere/Calibre-News-Delivery/README.md

 |FORMAT|No|The ebook format|epub|

 5) Navigate to "__[Actions](../../actions)__" and click [ __Calibre News Delivery__ > __Run workflow__ ] to test.

+Normally, you may receive two example ebooks sent from your project.

 ## Schedule